kierandidi/terraform-aws-emrserverless/README.md

 # AWS EMR Serverless Terraform module

 Terraform module which creates EMR Serverless application and all resources, roles and policies needed to use it.
 Based on [AWS Documentation](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/getting-started.html).
+For a more detailed description of the usage including a cloud architecture diagram see the [blog post](https://kdidi.netlify.app/projects/terraform-module/)

 ## Usage